Unix domain socket

-The Unix domain socket facility is a standard component of POSIX operating systems.
+The UDS facility is a standard component of a POSIX operating system.

-The API for Unix domain sockets is similar to that of an Internet socket, but rather than using an underlying network protocol, all communication occurs entirely within the operating system kernel.
-Unix domain sockets may use the file system as their address name space.
-(Some operating systems, like Linux, offer additional namespaces.)
-Processes reference Unix domain sockets as file system inodes, so two processes can communicate by opening the same socket.
+The API for a UDS is similar to that of an Internet socket, but rather than using an underlying network protocol, all communication occurs entirely within the operating system kernel.
+A UDS may use the file system as its address name space.
+Some operating systems, like Linux, offer additional namespaces.
+Processes reference a UDS as a file system inode, so two processes can communicate by opening the same socket.